 2.7 Composition Of Functions Practice Set 1

 The composition of functions, a fundamental concept in mathematics, involves combining two functions in a way that the output of one function becomes the input of another.
-This operation, denoted as ( f(g(x)) ), allows us to create more complex functions and is widely used in various fields, including calculus, computer science, and engineering.
-Mastering the composition of functions requires a solid understanding of function notation, domain, and range, and the ability to perform algebraic manipulations.
+Consider this: this operation, denoted as ( f(g(x)) ), allows us to create more complex functions and is widely used in various fields, including calculus, computer science, and engineering.
+Now, mastering the composition of functions requires a solid understanding of function notation, domain, and range, and the ability to perform algebraic manipulations.
 In this comprehensive practice set, we will explore various aspects of function composition through detailed examples and explanations.

 Understanding Function Composition